openedx-unsupported/blockstore/decisions/0002-app-not-service.rst

 Domain Driven Design
 --------------------
-Blockstore is a new peristence mechanism for Studio and is an implementation detail of the Content Authoring domain.
+Blockstore is a new persistence mechanism for Studio and is an implementation detail of the Content Authoring domain.
 Blockstore should continue to be strongly separated from a logic/code point of view, and maintain its place as something that is XBlock-agnostic.

 Development and Deployment
 --------------------------